1000jae/Battleship/README.md

 # Battleship-Solitaire

+Project for CSC384 at UofT, 2024.
+Thus, source code, description, and tests were provided by the instructor.

 Goal: given a starter board of the game, solve the Battleship Solitaire using AC-3 arc consistency.

 Types of Ships: